Xceptance/xlt-documentation/content/en/load-testing/How-Tos/test-sizing.md

 ---
+title: "How to Size Your Test Environment"
-title: "Test Sizing"
+linkTitle: "Test Sizing"

 weight: 80
 type: docs

 description: >
-  How to size your test environment according to your needs.
+  How to determine the number and size of machines you'll need for your load test.
 ---

 The number and size of load testing machines you'll need for your setup is largely a matter of experience.